 If you don’t give yourself some variety in the projects that you take on, calligraphy can get pretty boring.
-That’s why I use my dip pen skills for all sorts of things!
+That’s why I use my pointed pen skills for all sorts of things!
 If you’re looking for some cool projects to take on, you can find a list of unique calligraphy project tutorials here.

 When I pick up my pen with the intention of creating something for someone else, the project takes on a kind of magic.
 I feel excited the entire time I’m making it!
 It’s a mix of continually seeing the project through someone else’s eyes, and also just feeling anticipation about the moment my recipient sees the project.
 If you can, make things for others!
 You could contribute to More Love Letters, write a note to a neighbor to check up on them, or make a more formal project for someone (like a calligraphy ampersand or a flourished country).